francisc0garcia/suricate_robot/docs/source/index.rst

 Suricate robot documentation
 ============================

-Suricate project was developed as a master project on the institute for control systems in th University of Kaiserslautern.
+Suricate project was developed as a master project on the institute for control systems in the University of Kaiserslautern.

 Features: